How to complete your Notice of Intended Marriage (NOIM)

 Q9 Date of birth: This should match your identification.

 Q10 Are the parties related?
-There’s 2 options; yes or no. Select the one that applies
+There’s 2 options; No / Yes.
+Select the one that applies

 Q11-14 Parent 1 & 2’s full names: Provide your parent’s full names (first name, middle name, family name) as you know them.
 If your parent had a different name at birth (eg. family name before marriage), then provide this as their ‘birth name’.
 You won’t need to provide evidence of their names.